Film and TV drama

 Get onto ScreenSkills’ Trainee Finder scheme.
 Get the skills, make contacts and start working in an art department.

-Being an art department trainee in unscripted TV.
+Being an art department runner in unscripted TV.
 Some independent TV companies (indies) run art department trainee schemes.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons

 Combines art with programming as well as production, design and testing - the UK’s fastest growing entertainment industry

 Creates the illusion of movement, includes computer-generated, stop-motion and hand-drawn animation